 5. A record of radiograph locations, film interpretation by the shop inspector and the DOT Laboratory approval number.

-The inspector shall record the monitoring of welding inspection to ensure that approved welding procedures are being applied and the welding parameters are within the limitations of variables listed in the American Welding Society (AWS) Code.
+The DOT fabrication inspector 2 shall record the monitoring of welding inspection to ensure that approved welding procedures are being applied and the welding parameters are within the limitations of variables listed in the American Welding Society (AWS) Code.

 Both camber and blocking diagrams shall be tabulated in such a manner that all girders and/or beams in a line will be arranged as they appear in laydown and will include the following information: